ChatGPT vs Claude: Which AI Chatbot Is Actually Better in 2026?

 For writing, long documents, and coding, many users find Claude better.
 For multimodal features, image generation, and ecosystem breadth, ChatGPT wins.
 It depends on your main task.

-Yes, and many professionals do.
-A common setup is ChatGPT for images, voice, and quick tasks, with Claude for long-form writing and coding.
+Yes, and many professionals mix them.
+A common setup is ChatGPT for images and quick tasks, Claude for long-form writing and coding, and Gemini for anything inside Google Workspace.

 Which has the bigger context window?

-Both offer up to a 1-million-token context window in 2026 — Claude across its main models, and ChatGPT on its Pro tier — so both handle very long documents well.
+All three offer up to a 1-million-token context window in 2026 — Claude across its main models, ChatGPT on its Pro tier, and Gemini 3.1 Pro on paid plans — so each handles very long documents well.

 Multimodal features and integrations